 📈 Company Positive News

-• Health insurance sector benefits from rising awareness, regulatory support, and increasing healthcare costs.
+• Health insurance industry benefits from rising healthcare costs, government initiatives, and increasing awareness.

 🔎 Conclusion